HardlyDifficult/Tutorials/Outline.md

 public class InitializeRigidbodyOnStart : MonoBehaviour {
   /// <summary>
-  /// Cause the GameObject's rigidbody to start with a spin.
+  /// Cause the GameObject's rigidbody to start with this spin.
   /// </summary>
   [SerializeField]
   float startingAngularVelocity = -500;